MicrosoftDocs/powerapps-docs/powerapps-docs/user/unified-interface.md

 ## Unified Interface Community

-Go to the [Unified Interface Community site](https://community.dynamics.com/365/unified-interface/) to get help with planning and executing a smooth transition to Unified Interface and engage with experts and peers on blogs, webinars, videos, events, and more.
+Go to the [Unified Interface Community site](https://community.dynamics.com/365/unified-interface/) to engage with experts and peers on blogs, webinars, videos, events, and more.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]